What’s On in Melbourne in July 2026

 Winter Night Market

 The Winter Night Market is back at Queen Vic Market every Wednesday evening, with street food trucks and stalls, local brewers and distillers, shopping and lively entertainment.
+July will see the market transformed into a Winter Wonderland with ice artists, lights and family-friendly activities.

 Where: Queen Vic Market